Urinary Tract and Kidney Infections in Pregnancy

 The main parts of the urinary tract are:

 Two kidneys.
-A pair of purplish-brown organs located below the ribs toward the middle of the back.
+A pair of purplish-brown organs located below the ribs toward the middle

 Two ureters.
 Narrow tubes that carry urine from the kidneys to the bladder.